Note 1: Examples of software engineering project proposals are available here.

 This document was originally intended for a Software Engineering course (Rutgers ECE 14:332:452).
 If you are a student in this course, you have two options:

-When thinking about your own idea for a project, please keep in mind that the
+When thinking about your own idea for a project, keep in mind that the proposed project must be:

 Although your own proposal may be novel, you should not expect different treatment from other teams in the class who are working on the projects that were defined for them (here).
 Working on your own project is your choice and you should be ready to invest any additional effort required to excel in the class.